DiarmuidM/aqmen-data-wrangling-in-R/README.md

 ### Acknowledgements:

-Our thanks to the Economic and Social Research Council (ESRC) for supporting this training programme: Grant No. **ES/R006334/1**
+Our thanks to the Economic and Social Research Council (ESRC), Nuffield Foundation, and Department for Business, Energy and Industrial Strategy (BEIS) for supporting this training programme: Grant No. **ES/R006334/1**